Eau Claire Area Improvements

 - Planning for the near- and long-term to deliver thoughtful growth and development in the area.

-Together these projects support your community in the near future and for decades to come.
+Together these projects will support the Calgary community for decades to come.
 Each of the projects in the area has the same objective of building and maintaining a wonderful neighbourhood.
 It’s important that we implement each project to meet current needs and to lay the foundation for expected future demand as Calgary grows and evolves.

 The Eau Claire Public Realm Plan (82MB file download) provides a comprehensive vision for the future of the Eau Claire Public Realm.
 It highlights key considerations, programs and elements that will allow Eau Claire area projects to capitalize on the many opportunities that exist in the area and that will accompany forthcoming projects such as the Green Line and the redevelopment of Eau Claire Market.
-While traveling through the area, you will see that completed projects show the implementations of the Eau Claire Public Realm plan by showcasing the vision of Eau Claire as a place for Calgarians to gather and connect at the heart of the city, where culture and nature intermingle.
+While traveling through the area, you will see how the Eau Claire Area provides a place where Calgarians can gather and connect.

 Eau Claire Area Improvements